 The project aimed to develop an international research network on equitable participatory watershed management, including English and Portuguese-speaking African, Brazilian and Canadian academics as well as NGOs working in the field.

 Community-Based Environmental Education and Mobilization in Marginalized Urban Communities for Equitable Watershed Governance

-SSHRC2011-2012 The project will employ a participatory methodology focusing on urban watershed issues and challenges as identified by community members.
-The methods and materials developed in community-run workshops, and environmental and civic engagement initiatives with adults and seniors in neighborhoods near York will be disseminated nationally and internationally via community organizations’ websites as well as academic and professional publications.
+The project employed a participatory methodology focusing on urban watershed issues and challenges as identified by community members.
+The methods and materials developed in community-run workshops, and environmental and civic engagement initiatives with adults and seniors in neighborhoods near York were disseminated nationally and internationally via community organizations’ websites as well as academic and professional publications.

 Community-Based Monitoring of Ice-Breeding Seals and Polar Bear Feeding in the Gulf of Boothia

-Greg Thiemann Steven Ferguson, Fisheries and Oceans Canada
+Greg Thiemann and Steven Ferguson, Fisheries and Oceans Canada

-Indian Affairs and Northern Development2011-2015 The goal of the study is to investigate the health and ecology of seal populations in the Gulf of Boothia and to collect information on seals that will allow monitoring of the foraging habits of polar bears, which rely on seals as prey.
-A collaborative partnership with the community of Kugaaruk will be done to carry out a community‐based monitoring program to collect biological information and samples from seals harvested in the Gulf of Boothia (Polar Bears International Photo).
+The study investigated the health and ecology of seal populations in the Gulf of Boothia and collected information on seals to allow monitoring of the foraging habits of polar bears.
+A collaborative partnership with the community of Kugaaruk was done to carry out a community‐based monitoring program to collect biological information and samples from seals harvested in the Gulf of Boothia.

 Comparing Metropolitan Governance in Transatlantic Perspective: Toronto, Montreal, Paris and Frankfurt

 PI: Roger Keil Co-PIs: Stepfan Kipfer, Julie-Anne Boudreau and Pierre Hamel